ibm-cloud-docs/vpc/vpc-responsibilities.md

 - Enable security features, such as encrypted disks.
 - Continuously monitor stock images to detect vulnerability and security compliance issues.
 - Use IBM Cloud Identity and Access Management (IAM) for authentication and authorization of VPC resources.
-- Provide audit records of the VPC resource lifecycle through IBM Activity Tracker with LogDNA.
+- Provide audit records of the VPC resource lifecycle through IBM Cloud Activity Tracker with LogDNA.

 Your responsibilities:
-- Use security groups and network ACLs to secure your virtual server instances, such as restricting what IP addresses can SSH into the instance.
+- Use security groups to secure your virtual server instances, such as restricting what IP addresses can SSH into the instance.
 - Choose how to connect your workload to the public internet, if applicable, either using a public gateway or floating IP.
 - Restrict user access to the appropriate resources and resource groups.
-- Integrate IBM Activity Tracker and IBM Monitoring data into your auditing and monitoring processes.
+- Integrate IBM Cloud Activity Tracker with LogDNA and IBM Cloud Monitoring with Sysdig data into your auditing and monitoring processes.

 ### App Orchestration
 {: #app-orchestration}